cajone/dotnvim/README.md

 curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```
-For more information on how to drive this plugin manager and to install it on different O.S's read [README.md](https://github.com/junegunn/vim-plug/blob/master/README.md)
+For more information on how to drive this plugin manager and to install it on different O.S's : revue this file [README.md](https://github.com/junegunn/vim-plug/blob/master/README.md)

 ```zsh
 mkdir undodir  # this gives you persistent undo capabilities across sessions
 ```

-If on a linux system run the next line:

-### Helptags
-last but not least start <b>vim</b> and run <b>:Helptags</b> to load all the help files for the submodules

 ### \<leader\>
 This init.vim file uses <b>'\\'</b>  as its leader key, if you wish to change this to something else change this line in the init.vim